OPEN CALL FOR ENTRIES • Select a Category of Entry to continue.

 MISSION & OBJECTIVE

-To be a world leader in sharing LGBT films to as wide an audience as possible, and to encourage diversity and understanding, and support future film making.
+To be a world leader in sharing LGBT films to as wide an audience as possible, encouraging diversity and understanding, and supporting future film making.

 ABOUT THE FESTIVAL

-Berwyn Rowlands (Festival Director); Berwyn Rowlands (Festival Registrar); Grant Vidgen (Company Manager); Nathaniel Plevyak (Festival and Outreach Producer)
+Berwyn Rowlands (Festival Director); Daisy Gould (Head of Marketing); Grant Vidgen (Company Manager); Nathaniel Plevyak (Festival and Outreach Producer)